Models of interacting bosons with exact ground states: a unified approach

 However, frustration-free models are hard to find and even to diagnose (known as the quantum satisfiability problem~\cite{doi:10.1073/pnas.1519833113,bravyi2006efficient}).
 Systematic construction schemes of such models are thus desirable.
-In this work, we construct an infinite class of frustration-free, interacting lattice models for number-conserving bosons by (roughly speaking) relating the problem to Bose-Einstein condensation (BEC) of free bosons, adopting a method spiritually similar to Witten's conjugation argument~\cite{10.21468/SciPostPhysCore.4.4.027,WITTEN1982253} for generalizing supersymmetric models.
-The models are relatively simple and physical, consisting of boson hopping terms and short-range few-body density interactions.
+In this work, we construct an infinite class of frustration-free, interacting lattice models for bosons by (roughly speaking) relating the problem to Bose-Einstein condensation (BEC) of free bosons, adopting a method spiritually similar to Witten's conjugation argument~\cite{10.21468/SciPostPhysCore.4.4.027,WITTEN1982253} for generalizing supersymmetric models.
+The models can be relatively simple and physical, consisting of short-range boson hopping terms and few-body density interactions.
 The resulting ground state is a BEC state with a re-weighted density distribution identical to a classical lattice gas problem.
+Most models constructed in this way are gapless with an anomalously soft density mode, but they can also be gapped when there are hard constraints in the problem.
 We will show that this scheme unifies many known frustration-free models, leads to their natural generalizations, and furthermore allows constructions for other interesting phases of matter.
-We present the key results in the main text and defer details of the derivations to the Supplemental Materials (SM).
+Necessary technical details can be found in the End Matter.

 {\bf The models: } The models we consider can be defined on {\it any} lattice in {\it any} dimension.
-They are defined by boson number conserving Hamiltonians of the form:
+In the present work, we will consider systems that conserve boson number, but the scheme can be readily generalized to systems of bosons whose number is not conserved (e.g., spin waves, phonons, or photons), as discussed in App.~\ref{app: number non conserving}.
+The models are defined by Hamiltonians of the form: